reload/harvestdata/readme.md

 You can also use the <code>--days-back</code> option, requiring an integer.
 If no dates are set, the system will use todays date and X days back as defined in the config file (that can differ in each Command).

+HarvestData will exclude time entries from contractors by default.
+Change this behaviour by adding the follow parameter:
+<code>--exclude-contractors=false</code> or change it in the config file.

 Run <code>./HarvestData</code> from the command line to show all available commands.

 HarvestData currently supports three use cases: